rcarrata/rcarrata.github.io/_posts/2020-05-30-blue-green-in-service-mesh.md

 ---
 ```

-Then you need the destination rule to define the subsets that are going to route between:
+Then you need the destination rule to define the subsets that traffic is going to be routed between:

 ```
 apiVersion: networking.istio.io/v1alpha3